so0k/katacoda-scenarios/concourse/02-tasks/03-task-inputs.md

 Concourse supports `inputs` into tasks to pass in files/folders for processing.
 This allows you to fetch artifacts at the start of a build pipeline or pass artifacts between tasks in a pipeline.
-We will cover this when looking into pipelines.
+Passing artifacts between pipeline steps will be covered during the pipelines scenario, this step covers how tasks themselves work with inputs.

 Let's add an input configuration. for each input the `name` and will determine the `path` relative to the working directory of the task (unless explicitly set).
 By default `optional` is `false`.